 c.
 1600, "ancient history," from French archéologie (16c.) or directly from Greek arkhaiologia "the study of ancient things;" see archaeo- + -ology.
-Meaning "scientific study of ancient peoples and past civilizations" is recorded by 1825.
+The meaning "scientific study of ancient peoples and past civilizations" is recorded by 1825.

 compound adjectival word-forming element, usually interchangeable with -ic but sometimes with specialized sense (such as historic/historical, politic/political), Middle English, from Late Latin -icalis, from Latin -icus + -alis (see -al (1)).
 Probably it was needed because the forms in -ic often took on a noun sense (for example physic).
 Forms in -ical tend to be attested earlier in English than their twins in -ic.